Call Out Coercive Policies and Distorted Justifications

 Why?

 I thought in my lifetime I would see gradual improvement in the provisions for early childhood, because it is so widely valued and so clearly a wise investment.
 We share a common joy of seeing children, grandchildren, and other people’s children happy and well provided-for, no matter what economic conditions they were born into.
 All children have an unalienable right to amiable spaces for them to grow into their most capable, compassionate and kind selves.
-Today, in the age of an existential emergency, we must bear witness to the failure to invest in human potential at the time it matters most: the first 1,800 days.
+Today, in the age of an existential emergency, we must bear witness to the failure to invest in human potential at the time it matters most: the first 1,800 days of a human life.

 Smarter Reform: “We do not believe in a single ‘best’ funding stream or program model.
 Our view is that ECE can — and should — tap a wide range of funds from many sources and that the funds should flow to both programs (grants and contracts) as well as to families (via portable subsidy in the form of vouchers, certificates or tax benefits.)
 We do not see these two forms of financial assistance as mutually exclusive; in fact, we propose that they be combined, similar to how higher education, low-income housing, transportation, and other public goods in the U.S. are financed.” http://www.earlychildhoodfinance.org/about-the-alliance

-Note “systems,” not openness, cooperation, or community action.
-In the 1970’s we used to discuss an altruistic effort to invest in systems that were somewhat open to variability and local conditions.
-For example, the community/junior college movement in the United States was and still is an accessible, relatively inexpensive education opportunity after high school.
 Since Reagan, however, it has been starved of full time faculty, resources, and choice.
 Instead we have st standardized courses instead of creating and integrating interdisciplinary, problem-centered programs of study.
 We have turned to adjunct faculty who are poverty-stricken and increased levels of administration.

-What the government could have done in 1980 is support regional faculty conferences to share expertise, just like doctors have.
-All Early Childhood faculty could have been funded to meet annually or semi-annually with transportation and lodging provided to address their own agenda topics to meet community needs.
-Can you imagine how sophisticated all Early Education courses would have been in 1990, and world class by the year 2000?
-Without the neoliberal constraints we could have had democratic, cooperative schools and professionally paid educators for all young children.
+What the government could have done in 1980 is support regional conferences to share expertise, just like doctors do.
+All Early Childhood Educators, especially faculty in higher education, could have been funded to meet annually or semi-annually, with transportation and lodging provided to a conference center nearby, to set their own agenda topics to meet community needs.
+Can you imagine being reimbursed travel and expenses to attend a regional gathering of your peers?
+Can you imagine the conversations and enthusiasm?

 Invest in the Common Good